Anredera cordifolia: Invasiveness

-Madeira vine can climb 40 m into the tree canopy, smothering and collapsing mature trees.
 It is listed on the New Zealand National Pest Plant Accord, which limits its cultivation and sale.
 The Australian Weeds Committee published a Draft Madeira Vine Strategy in August 2012, which is aimed at preventing the spread and reducing the impacts of this vine throughout Australia.

+In its native range, the foliage is consumed by beetles, which are not present in its invasive range.

 Control

 Mature vines are controlled using the "scrape and paint" method, where the bark is scraped to expose the cambium layer and painted with herbicide.
 Follow-up three times a year or more is required.
 Controlling Madeira vine requires exhaustion of the tuber bank.
 Foliar spraying of glyphosate 360g/L at 1% concentration can manage prostrate growth and newly emerged vines.

+Cutting off vine stems near the ground is generally ineffective as a control measure; the severed upper portion can remain alive in a tree canopy, for up to two years—during which time it will continue to drop aerial tubers—and the plant readily re-establishes new vine stems from its subterranean tubers.
+Success has been achieved in killing the severed upper portion, including the aerial tubers, using a "cut and feed" approach that involves placing the upper cut end into a cup containing 5% glyphosate solution for a period of up to two months.